encord-team/encord-active/examples/maskrcnn-example/readme.md

 ```

 ## Training
+1. You can use Encord-Active's Actions tab to create COCO annotations.
-1. Create a config.ini file by looking at the example_config.ini
+2. Create a config.ini file by looking at the example_config.ini
-2. You can use resize the imagens and corresponding annotations via utils/downscle_dataset.py.
+3. You can resize the images and corresponding annotations via utils/downscale_dataset.py.
-2. For the training, the only required fields are [DATA], [LOGGING], and [TRAIN] sections
+4. For the training, the only required fields are [DATA], [LOGGING], and [TRAIN] sections
-3. Activate the environment and run `python train.py`
+5. Activate the environment and run `python train.py`
-4. You can track the progress of the training on wandb platformdd
+6. You can track the progress of the training on wandb platform.

 ## Importing Encord-Active predictions